jdeolive/geotools-old/docs/web/documentation.rst

 Reference
 ---------

-The :ref:`userguide` is a comprehensive reference for the entire library.
+The `user guide <http://geotools.org/userguide>`_ is a comprehensive reference for the entire library.

 .. toctree::
    :hidden: